Len Deighton: Legacy and influence

 Deighton's work has been acknowledged by the thriller writer Jeremy Duns as being an influence on his own work.
-In Letters from Burma, the politician Aung San Suu Kyi mentions reading Deighton's books, while under house arrest.
+In Letters from Burma, the politician Aung San Suu Kyi mentions reading Deighton's books while under house arrest.
 Suu Kyi wrote that she was passionate about Arthur Conan Doyle's tales of Sherlock Holmes and the spy novels of le Carré and Deighton.
 When asked by Christie's about his love for Indian art and how he started his collection, the writer V. S. Naipaul credited Deighton.
 "I met Len Deighton, the thriller writer, at dinner many years ago.
 He demonstrated to me that Indian art could really be approachable.
 I bought from ...
 Maggs because of Len Deighton pushing me onto [them] as being a very fair dealer, saying that they do not charge you much more than they should.
 That's a marvellous thing to be told".

-Deighton's 1970 novel Bomber was listed in Anthony Burgess's work Ninety-nine Novels, as one of the 99 best novels in English since 1939.
-Bomber, the third album of the rock group Motörhead, was named after the novel, as the band's singer, Lemmy, was reading it at the time.
+Deighton's 1970 novel Bomber was listed in Anthony Burgess's 1984 work Ninety-Nine Novels as one of the 99 best novels in English since 1939.
+Bomber, the third album of the rock group Motörhead, was named after the novel, as the band's singer, Lemmy, was reading it at the time they were recording the album.